moov-io/achgateway/docs/README.md

 ## Prometheus Metrics

-PayGate emits Prometheus metrics on the admin HTTP server at `/metrics`.
+ACHGateway emits Prometheus metrics on the admin HTTP server at `/metrics`.
 Typically [Alertmanager](https://github.com/prometheus/alertmanager) is set up to aggregate the metrics and alert teams.

 ### HTTP Server